Projects using Balustrading

 We have had the opportunity to work on several large projects where balustrading has been used to define an area.

 In Louth we were asked to create an enclosed feeling around an existing patio area, making it suitable for entertaining large and small parties.
-See photo 3 of ‘Before’ and how we used a mix of straight balustrading to define the area with a section of curved balustrading to lead out to the Longleat Urn as a focal point (photos 4 and 5).
+See photo 3 of ‘Before’ and how we used a mix of straight balustrading to define the area with a section of curved balustrading to lead out to the Longleat Urn as a focal point (photos 4 and 5), the next photo shows the area 15 years after installation.

 Whether you are working in a large landscape or a small garden the use of balustrading can create a feeling of enclosure and privacy.
 It can mark a change in heights and levels, be used beside steps as a rail or as a safety measure on top of a drop.
 If you have a project and would like to discuss it further with a site visit please call Caroline Pilkington on 086 4517508.